Bearer/bearer/README.md

 #### Homebrew

-The easiest way to install curio is to use Homebrew
+The easiest way to install Curio is to use [Homebrew](https://brew.sh/).

 ```bash
 brew install Bearer/curio/curio